-We reviewed and discussed the 2004 consolidated financial statements and management's assessment of the effectiveness of the Company's internal control over financial reporting with management and PwC.
+We reviewed and discussed the 2005 consolidated financial statements and management's assessment of the effectiveness of the Company's internal control over financial reporting with management and PwC.
 We also discussed the certification process with the Chief Executive Officer and Chief Financial Officer.
 Management represented to us that the Company's consolidated financial statements were prepared in accordance with accounting principles generally accepted in the United States of America and that the Company's internal control over financial reporting was effective.
 We discussed with PwC the matters required to be discussed by Statement on Auditing Standards No. 61 (Communication with Audit Committees).

-Based on these discussions and reviews, we recommended to the Board of Directors that the audited consolidated financial statements be included in the Company's Annual Report on Form 10-K for the year ended December 31, 2004 for filing with the Securities and Exchange Commission.
+Based on these discussions and reviews, we recommended to the Board of Directors that the audited consolidated financial statements be included in the Company's Annual Report on Form 10-K for the year ended December 31, 2005 for filing with the Securities and Exchange Commission.

-The following is a summary of the fees billed to the Company by the PwC for the fiscal years ended December 31, 2004 and 2003:
+The following is a summary of the fees billed to the Company by the PwC for the fiscal years ended December 31, 2005 and 2004:

-2004 2003
+2005 2004

-Audit fees \$215,000 \$264 , 265
+Audit fees \$ 475,480 \$ 377,750

-Audit-related fees 185,996 116,065
+Audit-related fees 20,119 23,246

-Tax fees 246,154 213,362
+Tax fees 358,637 246,154

 All other fees

+Total \$ 854,236 \$ 647,150

-The audit fees for the years ended December 31, 2004 and 2003, respectively, were for professional services rendered for the audits of our consolidated financial statements and also included, for 2003 only, services related to the issuance of comfort letters and assistance with the review of documents filed with the Securities and Exchange Commission.
+The audit fees for the years ended December 31, 2005 and 2004, respectively, were for professional services rendered for the integrated audits of our consolidated financial statements and internal controls over financial reporting.
+Also included are services related to the issuance of comfort letters, assistance with the review of documents filed with the Securities and Exchange Commission and the audit of the previously consolidated real estate joint venture.
+The 2004 fees related to compliance with the Sarbanes-Oxley Act of 2002 have been reclassified for comparability purposes.
+These fees were included in the "audit-related fees" category in the 2004 proxy.

-The audit-related fees for the years ended December 31, 2004 and 2003, respectively, were for compliance with the Sarbanes-Oxley Act of 2002, assurances and related services associated with the implementation of new accounting pronouncements and consultation services regarding our joint ventures, and for 2003 only, consultation and special audit work for the acquisition of real estate.
+The audit-related fees for the year ended December 31, 2005 were for consultation and special audit work for the acquisition of an interest in a previously consolidated real estate joint venture.
+The audit-related fees for the year ended December 31, 2004 were for assurances and related services associated with the implementation of new accounting pronouncements and consultation services regarding our joint ventures.

-The tax fees for the year ended December 31, 2004 and 2003, were for tax compliance and tax research and planning services, including tax return preparation and tax advice regarding acquisitions and joint ventures.
+The tax fees for the year ended December 31, 2005 and 2004, were for tax compliance and tax research and planning services, including tax return preparation and tax advice regarding acquisitions and joint ventures.

-THE AUDIT COMMITTEE Jack Africk (Chairman) William G. Benton Thomas E. Robinson Allan L. Schuman
+THE AUDIT COMMITTEE Jack Africk (Chairman) William G. Benton Allan L. Schuman